Configuring Kube-prometheus-stack Dashboards and Alerts for K3s Compatibility

 ./generate.sh

-This will generate the dashboards and alerts in the templates directory.
+This generates the dashboards and alerts in the templates directory.
 You can now apply the dashboards and alerts to your Kubernetes cluster by running the following command:

 kubectl apply -f templates